Panzerschrek/U-00DC-Sprache/source/cpp_header_converter/README.md

 The tool has a lot of limitations, since C and Ü are pretty different languages:

 * Functions with invalid for Ü names are skipped - like functions starting with underscore.
-* Variadic functions aren't supported - variadic parameters are removed.
+* Variadic functions aren't fully supported - variadic parameters are removed.
 * Types with names invalid for Ü are renamed.
-* Types with names identical to function are renamed.
+* Types with names identical to a function are renamed.
 C allows such types (at least structs), Ü - doesn't.
 * Nested structs are moved into the global namespace and (if necessary) renamed, in order to fix some name resolution problems.
 * Fields with names identical to type names are renamed in order to avoid naming conflicts.
 * Contents of unions is replaced with simple byte arrays - Ü doesn't support C-style unions.
-* Sequential named enums are mapped to Ü enums, but other enums - doesn't.
+* Sequential named enums are mapped to Ü enums, but other enums - aren't.
 Variable declarations are used for anonymous enums, wrapper structs used for non-sequential named enums.
-* `size_t` isn't translated like `size_type` in Ü, since in C it's just a type alias.
+* `size_t` isn't translated like `size_type` in Ü, since in C it's just a type alias for some fundamental integer type.
 * Typedefs for function types are broken.
 But typedefs for function pointer types work fine.
 * Some C calling conventions aren't supported by Ü, so, functions declarations may have wrong calling conventions.
 * Constants for `#define`s are created, but only limited defines are supported - numeric literals and strings.